usharesoft/hammr/documentation/en/source/pages/getting-started/create-template.rst

 A couple of things to point out at this stage.
 The ``stack`` section defines the content of the machine you want to build.
-There are many sub-sections (see the Stack glossary), the:
+There are many sub-sections (see the :ref:`template-stack` glossary), the:

 	* ``os``: defines the operating system you want to use (in this case Ubuntu 12.04 64bit); the profile type (minimal); and any specific packages to install (nginx)
 	* ``installation``: defines lower level installation parameters.
 In this example a disk size of 8GB

 Now lets create the template using hammr.
-First lets validate that the configuration file does not have any syntax errors or missing mandatory values, by using the command ``template validate`` and passing in our template file ``nginx-template.yml`` (or our .json file is we are using JSON).
+First lets validate that the configuration file does not have any syntax errors or missing mandatory values, by using the command ``template validate`` and passing in our template file ``nginx-template.yml`` (or .json file is you are using JSON).

 .. code-block:: shell